zigbee-alliance/distributed-compliance-ledger/docs/design/da-pki-revocation-design.md

 #### UPDATE_PKI_REVOCATION_DISTRIBUTION_POINT

 - Check that Revocation Distribution Point is found by (VendorID, Label, IssuerSubjectKeyID)
+- The sender must be a Vendor account
+- Check that Revocation Distribution Point's `VendorID` field must be equal to the Vendor account's VID.
+- If `crlSignerCertificate` is provided:
    - If Revocation Distribution Point's Signer Certificate is a PAA (root certificate, self-signed):
-  - If `crlSignerCertificate` is provided, it must be a PAA (root certificate, self-signed)
+      - `crlSignerCertificate` must be a PAA (root certificate, self-signed)
-  - If Revocation Distribution Point's Signer Certificate encodes a vid in its subject (both OID and text versions of VID in a certificate can be supported (either `Mvid` or `1.3.6.1.4.1.37244.2.1`, see `x509.ToSubjectAsText` method and "2.2.
-Encoding of Vendor ID and Product ID in subject and issuer fields" section in spec))
-     - the sender must be a Vendor account and `VendorID` field must be equal to the Vendor account's VID.
+      - if `crlSignerCertificate` encodes a VID in its subject, it must be equal to Revocation Distribution Point's `VendorID` field
-     - if `crlSignerCertificate` is provided, it must also encode the same vid in its subject
+      - if `crlSignerCertificate` doesn't encode a VID in its subject, throw Unsupported Error
-  - Otherwise
-     - the sender must be a Vendor Admin account.
-     - if `crlSignerCertificate` is provided, no vid must be encoded in its subject
    - If Revocation Distribution Point's Signer Certificate is a PAI (intermediate certificate, not self-signed):
-    - Check that the sender is a Vendor account and `VendorID` field must be equal to the Vendor account's VID.
-    - If `crlSignerCertificate` is provided
+     - `crlSignerCertificate` must be a PAI
-      - it must encode a vid in its subject and this vid must be equal to `VendorID` field
+     - `crlSignerCertificate` must encode a vid in its subject and this vid must be equal to `VendorID` field
-      - if it encodes a pid in its subject, it must be equal to the `ProductID` field
+     - if `crlSignerCertificate` encodes a pid in its subject, it must be equal to the `ProductID` field
-      - if `ProductID` field was provided, the new certificate must encode a pid in its subject, and the pid value must be equal to `ProductID`.

 #### DELETE_PKI_REVOCATION_DISTRIBUTION_POINT

 - Check that Revocation Distribution Point is found by (VendorID, Label, IssuerSubjectKeyID)
-- If Revocation Distribution Point's Signer Certificate is a PAA (root certificate, self-signed):
-    - If Revocation Distribution Point's Signer Certificate encodes a vid in its subject, then the sender must be a Vendor account and `VendorID` field must be equal to the Vendor account's VID.
-      Otherwise, the sender must be a Vendor Admin account.
+- Check that the sender is a Vendor account
-        - both OID and text versions of VID in a certificate can be supported (either `Mvid` or `1.3.6.1.4.1.37244.2.1`, see `x509.ToSubjectAsText` method and "2.2.
-Encoding of Vendor ID and Product ID in subject and issuer fields" section in spec)
-- If Revocation Distribution Point's Signer Certificate is a PAI (intermediate certificate, not self-signed):
-- Check that the sender is a Vendor account and `VendorID` field must be equal to the Vendor account's VID.ust encode a vid in its subject and this vid must be equal to `VendorID` field
+- Check that Revocation Distribution Point's `VendorID` field must be equal to the Vendor account's VID.